 - Annotated Bibliography on ‘Multi-Domain Complexity and Strategic Stability in Peacetime, Crisis, and War’

 - Review Paper and Assessment of the Literature on ‘Emerging and Disruptive Technologies, Multi-Domain Complexity, and Strategic Stability authored by Dr. Brad Roberts.

-Dr Vladimir Kozin (MGIMO’s Military-Political Studies Center) is preparing a similar study capturing Russian language expert literature.
+We are working on a similar study capturing Russian and Chinese language expert literature.